worldstar/MedSAM2-Labelme/README.md

   <img src="https://github.com/worldstar/MedSAM2-Labelme/blob/main/examples/medsam2/dce-show-bg.gif" width="70%">
 </div>

-### Transfer Point for SEMI-AUTO(CLICK)
+### Transfer Point for SEMI-AUTO single segmentation region mode
 In semi-automatic segmentation for consecutive images, pressing `Enter` will allow the use of points from the previous image.
-Note that the `BATCH TASK` mode does not support point passing.
 <div align="center">
   <img src="https://github.com/worldstar/MedSAM2-Labelme/blob/main/examples/medsam2/infect-point.gif" width="70%">
 </div>

-### Semi-automatic mode : BATCH-TASK(CLICK)
+### Single-image : SEMI-AUTO multi segmentation region mode
-This mode provides a button labeled `BATCH TASK(CLICK)` or the `Esc` key on the keyboard as a shortcut, allowing multiple segmentations within a single image.
+This mode provides a button labeled `BATCH TASK` or the `Esc` key on the keyboard as a shortcut, allowing multiple segmentations within a single image , press Enter to exit after completion.
 The final segmentation results are collected into a single JSON file.
 This is useful, for example, when annotating ultrasound images of the heart.
 <div align="center">
   <img src="https://github.com/worldstar/MedSAM2-Labelme/blob/main/examples/medsam2/heart.gif" width="70%" />
 </div>

-### Automatic mode : ONE IMAGE(AUTO) and ENTIRE FOLDER(AUTO)
+### Automatic mode : Multi-image and Single-image
-Open your image folder, and click `ONE IMAGE(AUTO)` button or `ENTIRE FOLDER(AUTO)` button.
+Open your image folder, and click `Multi-image AUTO` button or `Single-image AUTO` button.
-`ONE IMAGE (AUTO)` is for segmenting the current image, while `ENTIRE FOLDER (AUTO)` is for segmenting all images in the current folder, with the `ENTIRE FOLDER (AUTO)` segmentation progress displayed in the terminal.
+`Single-image AUTO` is for segmenting the current image, while `Multi-image AUTO` is for segmenting all images in the current folder, with the `Multi-image AUTO` segmentation progress displayed in the terminal.
 At the end, it will display a list of image filenames in which tumors were detected.
 The fully automated segmentation supports ADC, DCE, DWI, and PET images, but currently, it does not support cardiac ultrasound images.

 ### Demonstration of Automatic mode